JaafarAlMuallim/CS50-Tag-Up/README.md

 User also has a history of his posts to reach for it whenever he wants, and also a favorite page where he can view saved posts.

 #### middleware:
-it contains five fucntions, where each either checks validation or permissions. validating posts, validating comments, verifying if a user is logged in, or if a user is the comment author, of if a user is the post author.
+contains five fucntions, where each either checks validation or permissions. validating posts, validating comments, verifying if a user is logged in, or if a user is the comment author, of if a user is the post author.

 #### routers: